maxh213/fox_bot/README.md

 1. Come up with loads of tweets
 2. put in loads of pictures
 3. add functionality to tweet random images and messages -DONE
+4. add functionality to check you aren't tweeting the same image/text as the last 5 tweets
 4. add functionality to retweet opencages when the time is nigh